Skip to content

 10 min~154 MB~384 MB~614 MB

 1080p talking-head content often looks acceptable between 4 and 8 Mbps.
-Screen recordings with text may need higher Mbps at the same resolution or a 720p downgrade.
+Screen recordings with small text may need higher Mbps at the same resolution, or a 720p export instead.

 Resolution and frame rate multipliers

-No single multiplier is exact because content complexity matters, but planning guides help:
+No multiplier is exact because content complexity matters.
+These are planning ranges:

 ChangeSize impact (typical)